emberjs/website/source/blog/2016-05-19-introducing-subteams.md

 and decision-making behind the scenes.
-As the number of pieces making up Ember has grown—encompassing not only Ember.js but Ember CLI, Ember Data, the Ember Inspector, documentation, and more—we want to ensure that the core team does not become a bottleneck for progress.
+As the number of pieces making up Ember has grown—encompassing not only Ember.js but Ember CLI, Ember Data, the Ember Inspector, documentation, and more—we want to ensure that the Core Team does not become a bottleneck for progress.

 At the same time, we believe that having a strong vision that everyone can rally behind is critical to building software that feels cohesive.